cmu-lib/CCDL_pgh_202008/workshop/workshop-structure.md

 ### Using communication platforms during consultation sessions

-Our goal during consultation days is to make sure you get the support you need from instructors, to facilitate peer-to-peer learning, and to maximize the information that is available to everyone a form that is discoverable in the future.
+Our goal during consultation sessions is to make sure you get the support you need from instructors, to facilitate peer-to-peer learning, and to maximize the information that is available to everyone a form that is discoverable in the future.
 For these reasons, the main process for communication on consultation days is the training-specific Slack channel.

 _Remember – if you have a question, another person in the course almost certainly has the same question!_